 Work out which situations make you feel stressed and try to avoid them.
 For example, if you tend to feel stressed or lonely at the weekend, you could plan to do more relaxing or sociable things on these days.
 While you can’t always choose when you have company, making sure you are active is a good way to help take your mind off any feelings of stress or isolation.

 Making time to do things you enjoy is a great stress-reliever.
 There are lots of enjoyable things to do that are free or cost little, and do not harm your health.
-For example, go to your local cinema on the day when tickets are half-price (often Mondays).
+For example, go to your local cinema on the day when tickets are cheaper (often Mondays or Tuesdays).

 Talk over how you feel with a family member, friend or health professional – you’ll be surprised at how things can seem a lot easier after you’ve spoken about them.
 Remember that listening to how others feel is important too.

 Trying to do lots of things at once is likely to make anyone become stressed.
-It is even more likely to cause problems if you have a mental illness and have periods when you feel suicidal.
+It is even more likely to cause problems if you experience mental health issues and have periods when you feel suicidal.
 That’s why it’s important to learn to prioritise – doing just a few things in a day that you really need or want to do.

 When you’re stressed or feeling depressed, it can seem like there’s no way out from problems that trouble you.